dotnet/designs/proposed/simple-csharp-programs.md

 Only `dotnet run` and `dotnet build` are supported with Simple C# Programs.
 All other `dotnet` commands will error out, indicating that you need a project.

+## Tooling support in VSCode

+One of the most popular editors for people learning C# and .NET, or people who are just doing some lightweight work, is VSCode.
+There would have to be work in the tooling for C# and VSCode to support loading a loose file and have full support for:

+* IntelliSense, navigation, etc.
+* Debugging when you have an appropriate `launch.json`

+After all, one of the benefits of C# and .NET is great tooling.
+We'd need to make sure that stays true for VSCode.

+Visual Studio tooling experiences are much more difficult to consider.
+For now, Visual Studio is out of scope.

 ## Grow-up story

 There is eventually a need for a grow-up story.
 What's interesting is that this can, in theory, go one of two ways: